areleu/vencopy/docs/software/classes.rst

 Daily travel diary composition: :ref:`tripDiaryBuilder`
 ---------------------------------------------------
-In the second VencoPy class, the tripDiaryBuilder, individual trips at the survey day are consolidated into person-specific travel diaries comprising multiple trips (carried out by car).
+In the second venco.py class, the tripDiaryBuilder, individual trips at the survey day are consolidated into person-specific travel diaries comprising multiple trips (carried out by car).
 The daily travel diary composition consists of three main steps: Reformatting